bk/wmk-docs/content/shortcodes.md

 `>}}`.

-A typical use case is to easily embed content from external sites into your Markdown.
+A typical use case is to easily embed content from external sites into your markdown (or other) content.
 More advanced possibilities include formatting a table containing data from a CSV file or generating a cropped and scaled thumbnail image.

 Shortcodes are implemented as Mako components named `<shortcode>.mc` in the `shortcodes` subdirectory of `templates` (or of some other directory in your